maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

            | "exp"| "log" | "log10" | "abs" | "sgn"
            | "fix" | "int" | "mod" ;

-An onec variable card contains one or more variable definitions consisting of name=formula pairs.
+An oNEC variable card contains one or more variable definitions consisting of name=formula pairs.
 Variable names and formulas may not contain spaces or other whitespace characters.
 Variable names must start with a leading letter character followed by zero or more characters including digits and underscores.
 Formulas consist of one or more visible characters including numbers and mathematical symbols.

-If more than one definition is supplied on a single line, they are comma separated. onec variables may be "hidden" by adding an onec comment marker to the front.
+If more than one definition is supplied on a single line, they are comma separated. oNEC variables may be "hidden" by adding an oNEC comment marker to the front.
 Hiding of this sort, if present, should be preserved when the file is written.

-onec variable cards can be placed anywhere in the file as long as they appear before the cards that reference them. *Generally* they will be placed between the comment and geometry cards, but this is not a requirement.
+oNEC variable cards can be placed anywhere in the file as long as they appear before the cards that reference them. *Generally* they will be placed between the comment and geometry cards, but this is not a requirement.

 ### geometry area